melange-re/melange-re.github.io/docs/learn.md

 ## Communicate with JavaScript

-Melange offers an extensive range of techniques to use JavaScript code in Melange projects and to make Melange code accessible to JavaScript programs.
-To learn about these techniques, we will go through the types in Melange and how they map to JavaScript runtime code, then we will see what are the OCaml language extensions that make them possible, and also introduce the `external` construct.
+Melange interoperates very well with JavaScript, and provides a wide array of features to consume foreign JavaScript code.
+To learn about these techniques, we will first map the OCaml type system to JavaScript runtime types, then we will see the OCaml language extensions that allow these techniques to exist.
 Finally, we will provide a variety of use cases with examples to show how to communicate to and from JavaScript.

 ### Data types and runtime representation